Jungyun78/help-the-homeless/README.md

 ## Motivation
 We are a team of four UIUC sophomore students who are determined to apply technology to make an impact in our community.
 We have noticed that homelessness is a huge problem in the Urbana-Champaign area.
 Participating in PYGHACK 2019, we had the opportunity to analyze Champaign County homeless datasets offered by CU at Home, a local organization that supports homeless people, and develop a website that direct people in need of living spaces to the most recommended shelters as a solution.

 ## Functionality
 ### Submit a Form about Personal Conditions to Find the Best Fitted Shelters for You

 ### Text/Call C-U at Home for Emergency with Your Device

 ### Donate to C-U at Home if You Want to Support Local Community

+### View Data Analysis Charts of Local Homeless Survey
+We included interesting statistical observations and interpretations generated from Point-in-Time Survey conducted by Champaign County in 2018.
+Sample data distributed three different behavioural patterns.
+Along with

 ###